CMU-SAFARI/optimal-seed-solver/README.md

 + **KmerHash.h, KmerHash.cc**: a hash function that transforms a ASCII string into a 64-bit int number.
 + **HashTree.h, HashTree.cc**: a suffix tree to index the reference genome.
-Notice that this implementation is not optimized for performance.
+Notice that this implementation is **not optimized for performance**.
 It was initially built for gathering statistics of the reference genome.
 For human reference genome it needs 350 GB main memory for indexing.
-Please consider replacing HashTree with BWT implementations if you plan to integrate OSS into production code.
+Please consider replacing HashTree with BWT implementations if you plan to integrate OSS into a production mapper.
 + **RefDB.h, RefDB.cc**: a database that caches the reference genome.

 ### Main classes: